Search This Blog

 Aptos : There is a young weeper in seacliff area, 421 Hillcrest Dr. (Gone)

 Santa Cruz: Locust St. Just outside the Staff entrance to the Library, about halfway down the street.
-There are 10 of them.
+ALL Dead and removed.
+There were 10 of them.